Xilinx/xup_compute_acceleration/docs/README.md

 ### Nimbix (Alveo)

 The Xilinx Vitis tools and Alveo U200 hardware is available in the Nimbix cloud.
 Use the following instructions to [connect to a Nimbix Alveo instance](./setup_nimbix.md).
-A [free 100 hr Alveo trial](https://www.nimbix.net/alveo/) is currently available from Nimbix.
 This is the easiest way to work through this tutorial with Alveo U200 hardware.

 ### Local computer